DanBeard/LibScanner/README.md

 To get this working you will need to download a copy of the NVD here: https://nvd.nist.gov/download.cfm#CVE_FEED and put the xml files in the dbs folder.

+You can run download_xml.sh to do this for you automatically.

 The command line interface is similar but outputs a JUnit style XML document for automated continuous integration.